Does Your Nonprofit Know What to Do In An Emergency Medical Situation?

 - Determine the location and quickest route to the nearest emergency department before an emergency happens.

-fire department, police department (emergency and non-emergency) and poison control center.
+- Keep emergency phone numbers posted by the phone.
+These numbers include: fire department, police department (emergency and non-emergency) and poison control center.
 Everyone involved in your nonprofit should have access to these numbers.

 - Wear a medical identification tag if you have a chronic condition or look for one on a person who has any of the symptoms mentioned.